arnicas/analyst-toolbelt-course/week4/InstallClient.md

 * There is also Toad for MySQL, not sure if it runs on both Windows and Mac (make sure you get the right one): [Downloads](http://download.cnet.com/windows/quest-software/3260-20_4-84752-1.html)

 * DBeaver is multi-platform (no idea if it's any good): [Site](https://dbeaver.jkiss.org/)

+## After Installation

+Your goal is to make a new connection to the course server in the cloud.
+I will post the URL and account info on Brightspace.